TheOriginalGeez/Cupid/README.md

 - Enable Apply Facial Expressions.
 - Enable Play Ending Orgasm Effects.
 - Enable Allow Female/Female Cum
-- Set Cum Effect Time to 600 Seconds. (or whatever value you'd like)
+- Set Cum Effect Time to 300 Seconds. (or whatever value you'd like)
 - Set NPCs Use Beds to Sometimes.

 In the same _Animations Settings_ tab under the _Animation Handling_ section do the following:

 - Disable Restrict Aggressive Animations.
-- Disable Females Use Strap-ons.
+- Change Females Use Strap-ons to your preference.
+(If you keep Strap-ons enabled disable the Calyps Strap-on in the rebuild and clean section of the SexLab MCM.)

 In the _Voices & SFX_ tab do the following: